grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 </CodeGroup>

-## Aborting a test when a threshold is crossed
+## Abort a test when a threshold is crossed

 If you want to abort a test as soon as a threshold is crossed, set the `abortOnFail` property to `true`.